Checkmk/ansible-collection-checkmk.general/docs/downtime_module.rst

 -----

 .. note::
-   - Idempotency for creation was made for hostdowntimes by only using the hostname and comment attributes.
-If this combination already exists as a downtime, the new downtime will not be created except using force.
-The creation of servicedowntimes works accordingly, with hostname, service description and comment.
+   - Idempotency for creation was made for host downtimes by only using the hostname and comment attributes.
+If this combination already exists as a downtime, the new downtime will not be created except using the \ :strong:`force`\  argument.
+The creation of service downtimes works accordingly, with hostname, service description and comment.

 ..
 Seealso